-All computations in this study were conducted using the RISE toolbox (Maih 2015).
-The model is first solved non-linearly to determine the perfect-foresight steady-state, followed by first-order perturbations to analyse its dynamics.
-As noted earlier, the model abstracts from aggregate risk, considering only a single unanticipated and autocorrelated aggregate shock to the perfect-foresight equilibrium path-commonly referred to as the MIT shock.
+All computations in this study were conducted using the RISE[©] toolbox (Maih 2015).
+The model is first solved non-linearly for the perfect-foresight steady-state, then linearised using first-order perturbation methods to analyse its dynamics.
+As noted earlier, the model abstracts from aggregate risk, considering only a one-off unanticipated, autocorrelated aggregate shock to the perfect-foresight equilibrium path-commonly referred to as the MIT shock.
 After the initial impact, households regain perfect foresight.
-Due to structural similarities between the FLANK model and the nested representative-agent framework, these MIT shocks are introduced following the approach of Boppart et al. (2018).
+Due to structural similarities between the FLANK model and the nested representative-agent framework, these MIT shocks are introduced in the same fashion, following the approach of Boppart et al. (2018).
+This approach ensures transparency while preserving key transitional dynamics.

-4 Discussion
+3 Discussion